Protect your personal information, get into the Halloween spirit, pick up some fresh produce and do more at these events around Queens this weekend.

 The popular Long Island City flea market LIC Flea & Food is opened on weekends at the outdoor lot by the waterfront at the corner of 5th Street and 46th Avenue from 10 a.m. to 6 p.m.
 Items for sale at the market include food and drinks, collectibles, antiques, arts and crafts, fashion and more.
-This Saturday, the market will debut the LIC Flea Beer Garden with outdoor seating set up along the basin in the back of the market with views of the Manhattan skyline.
+The market recently launched the LIC Flea Beer Garden with outdoor seating set up along the basin in the back of the market with views of the Manhattan skyline.
 Only artisanal beer made by Queens breweries will be served, along with wine.

 Through Nov.
 1